MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 [Azure Container Apps (ACA)][5] is a fully managed serverless container service for containers.
 Container Apps provides many application-specific concepts on top of containers, including certificates, revisions, scale, and environments.
 Container Apps are a good for web applications including web sites and web APIs.
 For an example, see …

 [Azure Container Instances (ACI)][6] is a serverless offering, billed on consumption rather than provisioned resources.
-Concepts like scale, load balancing, and certificates are not provided with ACI containers, and ACI is a lower-level "building block" option compared to ACA.
+Concepts like scale, load balancing, and certificates aren't provided with ACI containers, and ACI is a lower-level "building block" option compared to ACA.
 For an example, see the tutorial [Create a container image for deployment to Azure Container Instances][7].
-The tutorial is not Python-specific, but the concepts show apply to all languages.
+The tutorial isn't Python-specific, but the concepts show apply to all languages.

 [Azure Kubernetes Service (AKS)][8] is an open source container and cluster management tool that is often referred to as an orchestration system.
 For an example, see the tutorial, [Deploy an Azure Kubernetes Service cluster using the Azure CLI][9].

 [Azure Functions][10] is an event-driven, serverless functions-as-a-service solution, optimized for running event-driven applications using the functions programming model.
 Azure Functions shares many characteristics with Azure Container Apps around scale and integration with events, but is optimized for ephemeral functions deployed as either code or containers.
 For an example, see [Create a function on Linux using a custom container][11].

-Other container solutions are shown in the comparison topic, [Comparing Container Apps with other Azure container options][12].
+Other container solutions are shown in the comparison article, [Comparing Container Apps with other Azure container options][12].

 ## Virtual environments and containers

-When you are running a Python project in a dev environment, using a virtual environment is a common way of managing dependencies and ensuring reproducibility of your project setup.
+When you're running a Python project in a dev environment, using a virtual environment is a common way of managing dependencies and ensuring reproducibility of your project setup.
 A virtual environment has a Python interpreter, libraries, and scripts installed that are required by the project code running in that environment.
 Dependencies for Python projects are managed through the *requirements.txt* file.

 You can think of Docker containers as providing similar capabilities as virtual environments, but with further improvements in reproducibility and portability as a Docker container can be run anywhere containers can be run, regardless of OS.